Colonia Benítez

 Visitor Facilities And Travel

-The reserve is located approximately 20 km southwest of Resistencia, the capital of Chaco province, accessible via paved highway to Colonia Benítez (population ~3,000) and then by local road to the INTA station.
-Resistencia offers full tourist infrastructure including hotels, restaurants, the Juan de Dios Mena Municipal Zoo, and the renowned open-air sculpture museum with over 600 works across the city.
-The reserve itself has a small reception area at the INTA station, marked trails, and an observation area.
-Visits should be arranged in advance with INTA Chaco.
+The reserve is located approximately 15 km from Resistencia, the capital of Chaco province, accessible via the highway to Colonia Benítez and then by local road to the APN/INTA station.
+[1] Resistencia offers full tourist infrastructure including hotels, restaurants, and the renowned open-air sculpture museum with over 600 works across the city.
+The reserve itself has a small reception area at the station, marked trails, and an observation area.
+Visits should be arranged in advance with APN.
 The best time to visit for birds is the austral spring (September–November) and the lapacho bloom in July–August.
 Summer visits are possible but very hot.

 Conservation And Sustainability